standard-for-public-code/standard-for-public-code/docs/releasing.md

         - run `script/generate-review-template.sh` and commit updated `docs/review-template.md`
         - update `docs/standard-for-public-code.md` with the new text from the review template, updating any status changes as a result
         - Reread any section or paragraph to ensure wording changes still fit the whole and do not contain grammar or spelling errors
-        - Ensure [fonts](https://brand.publiccode.net/typography/) are installed, e.g.: `script/ensure-font.sh`
+        - Ensure [fonts](https://brand.publiccode.net/typography/) are installed, see: `script/ensure-font.sh`
+        - Check the rendered `.pdf` using `script/pdf.sh rc1`
-        - Ensure no link collisions exist in the rendered pdf using `script/pdf.sh rc1`
+          - Ensure no link collisions exist
+          - Check the page breaks, possibly removing or adding page-break CSS, for example: `<p style="page-break-after: always;"></p>`
         - If needed, commit fixes and repeat extra pass
     - [ ] Push branch, open a pull request to the 'main' branch
         - Request review from multiple reviewers, especially a proofreader